International Politics (M.Sc. / P.Grad.Dip.)

 Admission Requirements

-Candidates should normally have achieved an upper second class honour degree or higher from an established university.
-GPA scores of at least 3.3 out of 4, or equivalent, will be expected from international applicants.
-A background in a social science will be an advantage but not a necessity.
-Applications are expected from candidates with a single or joint honours degree in Political Science, Economics, European Studies, History, Sociology, Business and Law.
+Candidates should normally have achieved an upper second-class Honours degree or higher from an established university.
+GPA scores of at least 3.3, or equivalent, are expected from international applicants.
+A background in a social science is advantageous but not a necessity.
+Applications are expected from candidates with a Single or Joint Honours degree in Political Science, Economics, European Studies, History, Sociology, Business or Law.

 Course Fees